helene-abiassi/helene-abiassi/README.md

 </br></br>
 💬 I speak Français || English || عربي || and a little bit of Deutsch and Español</br>
+👾 Currently working in AdTech at dunnhumby, Berlin in C#, .Net Core, and React JS.
-🏢 Recently graduated as a Full-Stack Developer from Code Academy Berlin
+🏢 Graduated as a Full-Stack Developer from Code Academy Berlin in December 2023
  </br>
 👀 Check out my campaigns and projects at www.heleneabiassi.com</br>
 📫 Contact me at abiassi.helene@gmail.com</br>